cognitedata/cdp-spark-datasource/README.md

 The instructions below explain how to read from, and write to, the different resource types in CDF.

-This repository also contains [cdf_dump](./cdf_dump/) command line tool for reading data from CDF locally.
-Click on the link to learn more about it.
+This repository also contains `cdf_dump` command line tool for reading data from CDF locally.
+There is a [separate documentation page for it](./cdf_dump/).

 **In this article**